List of Coronation Street characters introduced in 2015: Aidan Connor

 Initial critical reception following Aidan's arrival was mixed; Laura-Jayne Tyler of Inside Soap wondered why Aidan wanted to invest money into a failing Underworld, "Why is Aidan willingly ploughing £40k of savings into a factory that he knows is going bust?
 Is the poor lad lonely, and just in desperate need of some company?"

-On 30 April 2018, it was confirmed that Aidan would commit suicide, with his final scenes airing on 7 May 2018.
+On 30 April 2018, it was confirmed that Aidan would die by suicide, with his final scenes airing on 7 May 2018.
 Coronation Streets writers worked with CALM and the Samaritans when creating the storyline so as to explore the issue of suicide responsibly, and the suicide itself was not shown onscreen.
 Reception to the treatment of Aidan's suicide and its aftermath was lauded, with fans widely praising the "heartbreaking episode" and Aidan's actor Shayne Ward describing being "overwhelmed" by the reaction.
 Ward explained how the suicide storyline had helped others in seeking help, with the soap being praised for raising awareness on mental health issues and male suicide.

 Aidan appeared posthumously in August 2018 in a pre-recorded transplant documentary that Alya watches, and makes her decide to give the factory back to the Connors after hearing Aidan mention how much his family means to him.